-Technology has brought us all sorts of new inventions over the last few centuries, but one of the most promising that is captivating the current world was first created in 1828.
+Technology has brought us all sorts of new inventions over the last few centuries.
+One development that has captured the attention of our current world was first created in 1828.
 A Hungarian man named Anyos Jedlik inserted an electric motor he built into a small model car, which became the first prototype for the modern electric vehicle.
 Over the next several decades, the evolution of electric cars included improvements made to this small prototype.
 In 1834 two scientists from the Netherlands, Professor Sibrandus Stratingh and Christopher Becker, created a small battery-powered electric car built on the idea of Jedlik’s prototype.

 Evolution of Electric Cars to Modern Day

 The first version of a drivable electric car, close to the modern version we know today, appeared in the 1850s.
 In fact, electric cars outsold gasoline-powered vehicles until the early 1900s and accounted for one-third of all vehicles on the road in the US.
 Even Ford famously partnered with Thomas Edison to explore electric car technology.
 All this excitement faded around 1925 when gas-powered cars started to dominate the marketplace.
 The discovery of crude oil nationally made gas prices incredibly cheap, at a time when environmental concerns were a thing of the distant future.

 The Return of the Electric Car in Modern Day